Ankitkumar369/Breast-Cancer-Prediction-Using-Machine-Learning/README.md

-# Breast-Cancer-Prediction-Using-Machine-Learning
+**🩺 Breast Cancer Prediction Using Machine Learning**

-This project focuses on building machine learning models to predict whether a breast tumor is malignant (M) or benign (B) using clinical diagnostic features.
-The Wisconsin Breast Cancer dataset was used, which contains measurements computed from digitized images of fine needle aspirates (FNA) of breast masses.
+This project implements a machine learning–based system to predict whether a breast tumor is malignant or benign using diagnostic medical data.
-Two supervised learning algorithms were implemented and compared:

-Logistic Regression

-Support Vector Machine (SVM)

-📂 Dataset Information

-Source: Kaggle – Breast Cancer Dataset

-Total Samples: 569

-Features: 30 numerical diagnostic features

-Target Variable:

-M → Malignant (Cancerous)

-B → Benign (Non-cancerous)

-Class distribution:

-Benign: 357

-Malignant: 212
+Using the well-known Wisconsin Breast Cancer dataset, multiple classification models were trained and evaluated to determine the most effective approach.
+The final system achieves ~97% accuracy, demonstrating the potential of machine learning for assisting early cancer detection.

+**🎯 Objectives**

+Analyze and preprocess clinical breast cancer data

+Train and evaluate classification models

+Compare performance between algorithms

+Build a prediction system for new patient records

+Demonstrate an end-to-end ML workflow suitable for real-world healthcare applications

-⚙️ Workflow
+⚙️ Project Workflow

 The project follows a standard machine learning pipeline:

-1️⃣ Data Loading
+🔹 1.
+Data Loading & Cleaning

-CSV file loaded using Pandas.
+Loaded dataset using Pandas

-Dropped unnecessary identifier column (id).
+Removed unnecessary ID column

-2️⃣ Target Encoding
+Checked for missing values

+🔹 2.
+Label Encoding

-Converted diagnosis labels:
+Converted categorical diagnosis values:

 M → 1

 B → 0

-3️⃣ Train–Test Split
+🔹 3.
+Train–Test Split

-Dataset split into:
+Dataset split into 80% training and 20% testing

-80% Training

-20% Testing

-Stratified sampling used to preserve class balance.
+Stratified sampling used to preserve class balance

-4️⃣ Feature Scaling
+🔹 4.
+Feature Scaling

-Standardization applied using StandardScaler.
+Applied StandardScaler to normalize feature ranges

-Required because models like Logistic Regression and SVM are sensitive to feature scale.
+Essential for distance-based models like SVM

-🤖 Models Trained
+🤖 Models Implemented

+Two supervised learning algorithms were trained:

-🔵 Logistic Regression
+✅ Logistic Regression

-Linear classification model.
+Linear classification baseline

-Good baseline for medical prediction tasks.

-Accuracy achieved:
-👉 96.49%
+Fast and interpretable

+Accuracy: ~96.5%

-🟣 Support Vector Machine (SVM)
+✅ Support Vector Machine (SVM)

-Non-linear classifier with RBF kernel.

-Capable of capturing complex decision boundaries.

-Accuracy achieved:
-👉 97.36%
+RBF kernel used for non-linear classification

+Captures complex boundaries

+Accuracy: ~97.3%

-📊 Model Comparison
+📊 Performance Comparison
 Model	Accuracy
 Logistic Regression	96.49%
 Support Vector Machine	97.36%

-✔️ SVM performed slightly better than Logistic Regression on the test dataset.
+🏆 SVM achieved the best performance on this dataset.